Instructions for Visiting Astronomers

 Guide and Fiducial (FACB) Stars

-For a successful execution of your program, we highly recommend to choose the VLT Guide Stars and the Fiducial Stars within the following magnitude limits:
+For a successful execution of your program, we highly recommend to choose the VLT Guide Stars and the Fiducial Stars within the followingmagnitude limits:

 Reference Star R magnitude Comments

 Fiducial Stars (FACBs) 8 - 15 the maximum difference in magnitude among the selected stars should not exceed 3 mag, and ideally 1 mag.
-This is because the technical CCD only has a dynamic range of 0-4096 counts.

 Further requirements: